-Mascart has shown the interesting fact that the Holtz machine is reversible in its action; that is to say, that if a continuous supply of the two electricities (furnished by another machine) be communicated to the armatures, the movable plate will be thereby set in rotation, and will turn in an opposite sense.
+Mascart has shown the interesting fact that the Holtz machine is reversible in its action; that is to say, that if a continuous supply of the two electricities (furnished by another machine) be communicated to the armatures, the movable plate will be thereby set in rotation, and will turn in an opposite

 Righi has shown that a Holtz machine can yield a continuous current like a voltaic battery, the strength of the current being nearly proportional to the velocity of rotation.
 It was found that the electromotive force of a machine was equal to that of 52,000 Daniell's cells, or nearly 53,000 volts, at all speeds.
-The resistance, when the machine made 120 revolutions per minute, was 2180 million ohms; but only 646 million ohms when making 450 revolutions per minute.
+The resistance, when the machine made 120 revolutions per minute, was 2180 million ohms; but only 646 million ohms when making 450 revolutions

-Voss has lately constructed a simple machine very like Fig. 29, but on Töpler's plan, having small metallic buttons affixed to the front of the rotating plate, these buttons being lightly touched, while rotating, by small metal brushes fixed upon the combs, thus providing by friction a minute initial charge.
-In this machine there are no windows, but small metal arms attached to the paper armatures and furnished with small brushes of metal foil are brought round to the front of the rotating plate, and touch the buttons as they pass.
+Voss has lately constructed a simple machine very like Fig. 20, but on Töpler's plan, having small metallic buttons affixed to the front of the rotating plate, these buttons being lightly touched, while rotating, by small metal brushes fixed upon the combs, thus providing by friction a minute initial brushes fixed upon the combs, thus providing by friction a minute initial charge.
+In this machine there are no windows, but small metal arms attached to the paper armatures and funnished with small brushes of metal foil are brought round to the front of the rotating plate, and touch the buttons as they pass.
 The buttons therefore act as carriers of charges that are induced in them by their being touched whilst under inductive influence.